-The Mifa, which celebrated its 30th anniversary in 2015, is held in over 4,300 m² of exhibition space and welcomes over 550 international exhibiting companies.
+The Mifa, which celebrated its 30th anniversary in 2015, is held in over 7,231 m² of which 5,300 m² is for marquees and the chill-out area, and is hosting over 660 international exhibiting companies.

 Exchanging ideas about all aspects of a film; either how it was made or distributed and talking about the creative, technical or business side of the process.
 Three types of conferences are offered, along with Masterclasses, Making of sessions, Keynote speeches, Work in Progress and Studio Focus sessions!